 This site is intended for all people, including non-members, who are interested in the activities of L'Union Alsacienne located in New York.
 You will find a sample of our activities, newsletters, and links to Alsace.
 Founded in 1871, L’Union Alsacienne is a vibrant organization of Alsatians living in the United States, of Alsatian-Americans, dedicated to upholding their Alsatian heritage, and friends of Alsace.
-For over 130 years L’Union Alsacienne has played an important role in the lives of newly-arrived Alsatian immigrants, providing them with a feeling of community and contact with others from their beloved province.
+For nearly 150 years L’Union Alsacienne has played an important role in the lives of newly-arrived Alsatian immigrants, providing them with a feeling of community and contact with others from their beloved province.
 More recently a new generation of Alsatian-Americans has created a wider base of membership.
 We are not only the native-born immigrants who came to the United States seeking new opportunities.
 We are also their wives and husbands, their children and grand-children, all holding Alsace close to our hearts, keeping Alsatian culture and heritage alive, and promoting knowledge and understanding of its traditions and products through L’Union Alsacienne.

 Our BOARD MEMBERS

 Francis Dubois was born and raised in Strasbourg, and had a very distinguished career with the United Nations.
 He started his career in Uganda, then served at Headquarters in New York before being assigned to the Palestinian Territories as the Deputy Coordinator of the UN Secretary General.
 Francis was then posted to Iraq as the Head of the UN Office (with the rank of Ambassador ), and subsequently in Algeria , and Tunisia in the same capacity.
 Since his early retirement, Francis is an active member of several non-governmental organizations: he is a member of l'Union Alsacienne since 1983 , and presently serves as its President a.i.

 Website, Newsletter editor

 & Social media